danic85/virtual_assistant/README.md

   * OpenExchangeRatesKey: Key for Open Exchange Rates
   * RouterIP: Your router's IP (for automatic security check)
   * MacAddresses: List of MAC addresses to detect on network (for automatic security check)
+  * BraillespeakPort: The serial port to connect to braillespeak arduino (e.g. `/dev/ttyUSB0`)
 3. `python mojo.py`

 ### Start on Boot